-- (ii) Any member of the College community who is advised of discrimination, sexual harassment, or sexual misconduct prohibited by this policy, including any reports made anonymously, or who otherwise has reason to believe that a violation of this policy has occurred, should promptly notify the designated reporting authorities as noted above. - (iii) Human Resources or the affirmative action officer is responsible for promptly investigating and resolving all employee complaints.
+- Any member of the College community who is advised of discrimination, sexual harassment, or sexual misconduct prohibited by this policy, including any reports made anonymously, or who otherwise has reason to believe that a violation of this policy has occurred, should promptly notify the designated reporting authorities as noted above. - (iii) Human Resources or the affirmative action officer is responsible for promptly investigating and resolving all employee complaints.
 The vice president for student services, or designee, is responsible for promptly investigating and resolving all student complaints.
-Ordinarily this should include: - (a) Meeting with the complainant, documenting the complaint and explaining that the complaint will be investigated as confidentially as possible.
-Employees or students involved in the complaint may be asked to document their version of the incident. - (b) Notifying the accused employee or student of the allegations and giving him or her an opportunity to respond. - (c) Interviewing other potential witnesses, if necessary. - (d) Advising all employees or students involved in the investigation, including the complainant, that the complaint and investigation should be treated as confidential. - (e) Informing both the complainant and the accused of the results of the investigation and ensuring that appropriate corrective action is taken if warranted; and - (f) Maintaining a confidential record of the complaint, including a summary of the allegations and the accused's response, and the manner in which the complaint was resolved. - (g) Although anonymous complaints may be difficult to investigate, Human Resources, the affirmative action officer, or the vice president for student services, nevertheless, should investigate such complaints, to the best of their ability, and take appropriate corrective action if it is determined that a violation of this policy has occurred.
+Ordinarily this should include: - Meeting with the complainant, within ten days of receiving the complaint, documenting the complaint and explaining that the complaint will be investigated as confidentially as possible.
+Employees or students involved in the complaint may be asked to document their version of the incident. - Within ten days of meeting with the employee or student notifying the accused employee or student of the allegations and giving him or her an opportunity to respond. - Advising both parties that each will be given the opportunity to identify witnesses who will be interviewed and each party will be permitted to provide any additional evidence he or she deems relevant. - Advising all employees or students involved in the investigation, including the complainant, that the complaint and investigation should be treated as confidential.

+- Within 60 days of receiving the complaint, informing both the complainant and the accused of the results of the investigation as well as the basis for the decision and ensuring that appropriate corrective action is taken if warranted which would prevent the recurrence of any discrimination and correct any discriminatory effects on the complainant; and - Maintaining a confidential record of the complaint, including a summary of the allegations and the accused's response, and the manner in which the complaint was resolved. - Although anonymous complaints may be difficult to investigate, Human Resources, the affirmative action officer, or the vice president for student services, nevertheless, should investigate such complaints, to the best of their ability, and take appropriate corrective action if it is determined that a violation of this policy has occurred. - (h) All investigations shall be adequate, reliable and impartial. - (iv) These procedures are intended to supersede the grievance procedures set forth in Section 3-501 of the College Code.